 Cable Wiring for Air Conditioner Circuits

 Like any other electrical circuit, air conditioner circuits are generally wired with nonmetallic (NM) cable.
 The wire gauge must be appropriate for the amperage of the circuit.
-For a 20-amp window air conditioner, 10-gauge wire is typically used.
-This is a slightly heavier wire than would be normally used for a 120-volt 20-amp circuit, where a 12-gauge wire is standard.
-The reason for the heavier gauge is that air conditioners will sometimes trip a circuit breaker during the start-up surge; this is rare, though, because circuit breakers are designed to handle this surge, unlike the older fuse configurations used in older homes.
+For a 20-amp window air conditioner, 12-gauge wire is typically used; for a 30-amp window air conditioner, 10-gauge wire is used.
+Air conditioners will sometimes trip a circuit breaker during the start-up surge; this is rare, though, because circuit breakers are designed to handle this surge, unlike the older fuse configurations used in older homes.

 Outlet Wiring for Air Conditioner Circuits